 - Conduct a corporate audit: Ensure your legal, financial, and operational documents are organized and up-to-date.

-- Draft a term sheet: Outline key funding terms, including equity distribution, valuation, and investor rights, to facilitate transparent negotiations.
+- Draft a term sheet: a document that outlines key funding terms, including equity distribution, valuation, and investor rights, to facilitate transparent negotiations.

 - Address potential red flags: Identify and resolve any issues that could deter investors, such as unclear intellectual property ownership or inconsistent financial records.